Lineage-org/lineage-demo2/README.md

 ## Architectural Benefits

 **Zero Fork Maintenance**
-No need to fork and maintain the NixLine baseline repository.
-Automatic updates from the upstream NixLine baseline with local customization preserved.
+No need to fork and maintain the Lineage baseline repository.
+Automatic updates from the upstream Lineage baseline with local customization preserved.
 Configuration-driven policy inheritance.

 **Scalable Governance**
-One .nixline.toml file controls all policies.
+One .lineage.toml file controls all policies.
 Consistent customization across all repositories.
 Easy to replicate across organization.

 **Developer Experience**
 Self-documenting configuration.
 Preview changes with --dry-run.
 Override any setting via CLI.
 Complete file override capability with custom_file.